 What is the boundary of the area that is subject to the local option?

 Within a municipality, the municipality has jurisdiction within its municipal boundary as shown on the certificate of incorporation.
-Within an established village, the local option enacted by the community may be enforced within a 5-mile radius of the Post Office or, if there is no Post Office, within 5-miles of a point designated by the governing body or ABC Board if there is no established village or the perimeter does not accurately reflect the boundary of the established village.
-(AS 04.11.508)
+Within an established village, the local option enacted by the community may be enforced within a five-mile radius of the post office or, if there is no post office, within five-miles of a point designated by the governing body or ABC Board if there is no established village or the perimeter does not accurately reflect the boundary of the established village (AS 04.11.508).

 When does a local option or change in local option go into effect?